WebCuratorTool/webcurator/README.rst

 Versioning
 ----------

-See the ``build.gradle`` file for the current jar version that will be generated.
+See the ``build.gradle`` file for the current war version that will be generated.

 Build and installation